leoshimo/vrs/docs/concepts.md

 viewers can follow new observations or inspect previous invocations, including nested callbacks. `C-g` still cancels the whole editor evaluation.

-See [Source-embedded debug tools](source-embedded-debug-tools.md) for the execution contract, source-transcript filters, browser workflow, and pub/sub data interface.
+See [Debugging](guide-debug.org) for a pasteable example and the viewer controls.

 ## Services